pkenrick/CV/README.md

 ## Profile

 I am a former Chartered Accountant about to begin my true career as a full stack web developer.
-As a recent graduate from the respected Makers Academy in London, I am hungry for more knowledge.
-I would love to join a team from which I can continue to build my development skills, and where I might be given the opportunity to contribute towards exciting projects.
+As a recent graduate from the well-respected Makers Academy in London, I am hungry for more knowledge.
+I would love to join a team within which I can continue to learn, and where I might be given the opportunity to contribute towards exciting projects.

-My recently acquired development skills are supported by 10 years of experience in finance and banking industry, where I developed my project management, problem solving, and communication skills, along with a knowledge of financial/accounting systems, financial products and taxation.
+My recently acquired development skills are supported by 10 years of experience in the finance industry, where I was able to develop my project management, problem solving, and communication skills.
+Should they be of use in my next role, I also have a knowledge of financial/accounting systems, banking and financial products, and taxation.

-As a British-born Kiwi (born in Southport, UK but raised and educated in New Zealand), I was first bitten by the coding bug at Auckland University when, while undertaking my business degree, I was able to perform the first year of a computer science degree.
+As a British-born Kiwi (born in Southport, UK but raised and educated in New Zealand), I embody the laid-back Kiwi outlook on life, but maintain the drive required to work-hard, develop rapidly, and impress 'clients' (whether internal or external).

+I was first bitten by the coding bug at Auckland University when, while undertaking my business degree, I was able to perform the first year of a computer science degree.
 I did not have the opportunity to continue my computer science studies at the time, but never forgot how much I enjoyed the technical papers (primarily coding in Java).
 Numerous times in the years since I attempted to teach myself further (via online Java and Python courses), but with a busy job and little free time to practice, I did not progress.
 At the beginning of 2016 I left my job in finance to pursue my development career.

 ## Skills